 Modern technology now provides nontraditional ways to support people so they can live in their own homes.
 Remote supports can be customized to meet the individual needs of each person.
 This type for home support can provide an exciting option for people with developmental disabilities.

-Presently three companies are providing remote monitoring to individuals with developmental disabilities in the state of Missouri.
+Presently four companies are providing remote supports to individuals with developmental disabilities in the state of Missouri.
 Clicking on the name of each company will send you to their websites to get further information.

 SmartCare is a cloud-based system that is immediate, easy to use, and easy to understand.
 A complex platform gathers and measures changes in a resident's activity based on multiple data sensors and uniquely "fused" sensor data.
 SmartCare requires the use of sensors (activity monitors, temperature sensors, bed and chair pressure pads, i.e.).
 SmartCare does not rely on wearable sensors.
 The system uses discrete sensors that baseline activities.
 In each home, experienced staff collaborates with providers to recommend an appropriate custom system and install it.
 SmartCare provides training and are available to offer support after installation.